polymathematics/fetco/README.md

 - It integrates with the Listen Notes API for fetching and playing podcast episodes.
 - Local storage is used for maintaining authentication state and application settings.

-This documentation should provide a clear overview of how each function contributes to the overall functionality of your application.
-Adjust as needed to reflect any specific nuances or additional details in your implementation.